rust-lang/rust/text/0000-replace-slice.md

   only when the returned iterator is advanced or dropped.
   There’s is precedent of this in `Vec::drain`, though the input iterator being lazily consumed could be surprising.

+* If coherence rules and backward-compatibility allow it, this functionality could be added to `Vec::insert` and `String::insert` by overloading them / making them more generic.